hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 Srinivasan, A., Brehmer, M., Lee, B., & Drucker, S. M. (2018, April).
 [What's the difference? evaluating variations of multi-series bar charts for visual comparison tasks](https://dl.acm.org/doi/pdf/10.1145/3173574.3173878).
 In Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems (pp. 1-12).

-This study compares four designs for grouped bar charts for comparison tasks.
+This study compares four designs of grouped bar charts for comparison tasks.
 The four designs are: a simple grouped bar chart; grouped bar chart with juxtaposed differences; single bar chart with juxtaposed differences; difference charts.
 The results show that bar charts with juxtaposed differences are better for comparison tasks.

 ## 2022-07-27